deniaufrederic/pqi/README.md

 For more information on how to use the software and how the database is built, check Info\_app.pdf (in French !).

 To try a test version of the app, go to https://application-pqi-x.herokuapp.com .
-You can connect as admin ("Test" / "test123"), as an employee ("SalTest" / "stest123") or a volunteer ("BenevTest" / "btest123").
+You can connect as an admin ("Test" / "test123"), an employee ("SalTest" / "stest123") or a volunteer ("BenevTest" / "btest123").